Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 #### Chapters 10 and 11 of Programming and Mathematical Thinking

 - An understanding of the mathematical concepts of a predicate and a relation
+- How the Python programming language supports the implementation of objects that have both state (through variables) and behavior (through methods)
+- How to define and create an instance of a class in the Python programming language
+- How to define and call the constructor and methods of a Python class
+- How to implement a Python program using the object-oriented programming paradigm
+- How to implement a Python method to create a textual representation of an object
+- How the Python execution environment stores objects in its memory